wavemaker/docs/docs/user-interfaces/web/testing-and-debugging/testing-strategies/ui-testing-web.md

   - **Accessibility:** Ensures usability for all users, including those with disabilities
   - **API:** Validates data accuracy, security, and performance
   - **Performance:** Measures responsiveness, stability, and scalability

-- **Logs:** Capture device and server-side logs to troubleshoot issues effectively.
 - **Bug Reporting:** Use a standardized template to report issues clearly with reproduction steps, severity, and assigned responsibility.

 > Following these strategies helps maintain high-quality, reliable applications.